Advanced usage

 end

-Next, we construct and train a masked neural Bayes estimator.
+Next, we construct and train a masked neural Bayes estimator using a CNN architecture.
 Here, the first convolutional layer takes two input channels, since we store the augmented data $\boldsymbol{U}$ in the first channel and the missingness pattern $\boldsymbol{W}$ in the second.
 We construct a point estimator, but the masking approach is applicable with any other kind of estimator (see Estimators):

 # Construct DeepSet object